907sjl/907sjl.github.io/operations_report.md

 page with a script that rotates through the pages.

 Cards at the top of each page display headline measures, while panels in center view either display movement in the measure over time or display breakouts of the measure by relevant groupings.
+The cards compare different periods such as the observed rate during the current month to the three-month average rate, six-month, and twelve-month rates.

 ### Length of Stay